NIKSS-vSwitch/nikss/docs/C API.md

   member reference, etc. have own error values.
 - Passing `NULL` pointer to any functions is safe (but not useful).
 Arguments are validated and error is returned if they are required.
 - All instances of objects are movable, but not copyable.
-After move pointers acquired using given instance are invalid (some such functionalities use memory space inside context).
+Pointers acquired using given instance after move are invalid (some such functionalities use memory space inside context).
 - Data passed to or from functions are considered to be plain binary in the host order byte.